httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 GET /foo HTTP/1.1
 Host: example.org
 Date: Tue, 20 Apr 2021 02:07:55 GMT
-X-Example: Example header
-        with some whitespace.
-X-Empty-Header:
 Cache-Control: max-age=60
 Cache-Control: must-revalidate
 ~~~

-The covered components consist of the `@method`, `@path`, and `@authority` derived component identifiers followed by the `Cache-Control`, `X-Empty-Header`, `X-Example` HTTP headers, in order.
+The covered components consist of the `@method`, `@path`, and `@authority` derived component identifiers followed by the `Cache-Control` HTTP header, in order.
 The signature parameters consist of a creation timestamp is `1618884475` and the key identifier is `test-key-rsa-pss`.
+Note that no explicit `alg` parameter is given here since the verifier is assumed by the application to correctly use the RSA PSS algorithm based on the identified key.
 The signature input string for this message with these parameters is:

 ~~~
 NOTE: '\' line wrapping per RFC 8792